Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference

 \section{Additional simulation results}

-In this section, we present additional simulation results for the H\'ajek and IPW estimators.
+In this section, we first discuss how we use Monte Carlo apprximation to the true CATE values.
+We then present additional simulation results for the H\'ajek and IPW estimators.
 We also compare those two estimators and examine the efficiency gain resulting from the use of the estimated propensity score rather than the true propensity score.